• Buy From Us

 #2.
 Obtain proof of the abuse.

 Report all incidents to the police and get a copy of each police report.
 Keep a journal of all abuse with a clear record of dates, times, and any witnesses.
 Include a photographic record of your injuries, and ensure that your doctor or hospital documents them as well.
-Remember that medical personnel is unlikely to inquire about a man’s status as a victim of domestic violence, so it’s up to you to ensure that the cause of your injuries is documented.
+Remember that medical personnel are unlikely to inquire about a man’s status as a victim of domestic violence, so it’s up to you to ensure that the cause of your injuries is documented.

 #3.
 Keep a cell phone, evidence of abuse, and other important documents nearby.